BillMick/bank-accounts-management/README.md

 # bank-accounts-management
-Basic bank accounts management app with Qt, C++ and SQLite.
+Basic bank accounts management app with Qt5, C++ and SQLite3.

 # task description
 This code has been written since at least two years now in a context of school evaluation.
-The task was to Create a Qt project in C++ that would permit to manage bank accounts.
+The task was to create a Qt5 project in C++ that would permit to manage bank accounts.
 1. Constrainst
 · Each account is defined by a code, a balance and a creation date.
 · A current account is an account that has in addition an overdraft.